 Single ovens are cheaper than double ovens, and cost between £250 to £350, while double ovens generally cost more than £500.
 Paying a higher price will get you more features, but you may not need all of them.
-Visit our built-in ovens jargon buster to find out which ones would be most helpful to you.

-Bear in mind that whatever type of oven you go for, you will need to get it professionally installed.
+Whatever type of oven you go for, you will need to get it professionally installed.

 Ovens with pyrolytic or catalytic cleaning are becoming more popular